mroam/learnOpenGL/README.md

 To Do
 --------
-* Figure out how to add shaders and objects to our Glitter work in progress.
-Its readme says how work along in online tutorials.
+* Check out http://open.gl/drawing about adding shaders and objects to our Glitter work in progress.
+(We’ve accomplished the “create context” step in our Glitter so far.)

 * Is there in hope of finding tutorials that don’t use [Glew](http://glew.sourceforge.net), or [glfw](http://www.glfw.org/), [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?